pp0236/ClearVRAM/README.md

 # fix
 working with vrchat b1159

+#shit pc detected
+for who using gpu that have 32 mb vram still need this lol like me

 # ClearVRAM

 **Disclaimer: Build 1106 introduced better memory management for avatars in VRChat.
 This mod is techincally not needed anymore, but if you still experience problems where your RAM/VRAM gets close to 100%, feel free to use the mod.**